-Ian grew up on a retired 30-acre farm in a small town in Maine, which instilled in him an enormous love of the outdoors and a deep respect for our environment.
-As a Los Angeles resident, Ian relishes opportunities to get out of the city and the into vast and diverse California wilderness.
-Ian is a graduate of Emerson College and is currently a J.D. candidate at the UCLA School of Law.
+Ian grew up in a small town in coastal Maine, which instilled in him an enormous love of the outdoors and a deep respect for our environment, particularly our oceans.
+Ian is a graduate of Emerson College and earned a J.D. from the UCLA School of Law — his legal background is an asset to his understanding of the intersection of communications, advocacy, and the law.

 Why are you a strategist for good?